-If glucose-lowering tablets aren't effective in controlling your blood glucose levels, you may need to have insulin treatment.
-This can be taken instead of or alongside your tablets, depending on the dose and the way that you take it.
+If the above glucose-lowering therapies aren't effective in controlling your blood glucose levels, you may need to have insulin treatment.
+This can be taken instead of or alongside your oral treatments, depending on the dose and the way that you take it.
 Insulin comes in several different preparations, and each works slightly differently.
 For example, some last up to a whole day (long-acting), some last up to eight hours (short-acting) and some work quickly but don't last very long (rapid-acting).
 Your treatment may include a combination of these different insulin preparations.
-Insulin must be injected because if it were taken as a tablet, it would be broken down in your stomach like food and unable to enter your bloodstream.
-If you have type two diabetes and require to progress to insulin there are clinicians within the surgery who can assist with its initiation and support you as you develop the skills required to manage this.
+Insulin must be injected and there are clinicians within the surgery who can assist and support you as you develop the skills required to manage this.
 We offer frequent appointments and telephone consultations to ensure that you have the necessary support.